MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the illustration:

 - Each tier of the application is hosted in a dedicated subnet such as, web tier, app tier, and data tier.
-- A network security group (NSG) is configured for each of these subnets.
+- A network security group is configured for each of these subnets.

 Configuring network security groups in a different way than illustrated above can result in incorrect configuration of some or all of the network security groups and can create issues in troubleshooting.
 It can also make it difficult to monitor and log.